 Double-walled cardboard boxes are the most suitable option for stacked goods or transporting them.
 They have multiple layers that give the necessary rigidity and shield.
 These boxes typically have a 44 ECT rating or greater.
 This added thickness ensures robustness, especially when using it to pack items such as books, dishes, or tools.
 For lighter content, single-walled boxes with 32 ECT will do the job.

-Choosing the Right Cardboard Thickness for Your Needs
+Choosing the Right Cardboard Thickness for Your Application

 Choosing the right cardboard thickness is critical for ensuring that your products are properly secured, whether for shipping, crafting, or heavy-duty use.
 The thickness of cardboard is critical in determining its durability, adaptability, and suitability for various applications.
 Understanding the specific cardboard required for different purposes can assist you in making the best decision for your specific needs.